 Estranged by Design

 There is something profoundly isolating about individualism.
-Not the celebratory, Instagrammable kind that claims independence as an aspirational ideal, but the raw, unadorned truth of it.
 To consistently hold a view different from the group, to see the world in a way that seems unexplainable to others, is to exist in a state of perpetual estrangement.
-It leads to the inescapable sense that you are an alien, misplaced among humans, destined to never truly blend in no matter how adeptly you try to mimic their behaviors or absorb their customs.
+It leads to the inescapable sense that you are an outcast, misplaced among humans, destined to never truly blend in no matter how much you try to mimic their behaviours or absorb their way of thinking.

 I have lived my life under this shadow.
 I am a depressive.
 A melancholic.
 It is my baseline.
-The idea of caring about what others think or what they care about feels foreign to me, almost incomprehensible.
+The idea of caring about what others think or what they care about feels foreign to me.
 Maybe that makes me selfish.
 Not that I particularly care if it does.
 I do not give a shit, or at least I tell myself I do not.

 But perhaps I do.
 There are moments where this isolating feeling cuts deep.
 Moments when I think, am I really that different?
-Even framing it like this makes me sound like a some self-absorbed adolescent sulking over their misunderstood genius.
-A pathetic caricature.
-And yet, there is a truth here that is impossible for me to ignore.
+Even framing it like this makes me sound like some self-absorbed teenager sulking over their misunderstood genius.
+A pathetic character.
+But there is a truth here that is impossible for me to ignore.

-Immanuel Kant described this “melancholy man” as someone burdened with the weight of their own introspection, a person who cannot help but see the world through a lens of seriousness and gravity.
-For Kant, the melancholic man is not defined by mere sadness but by a relentless engagement with deeper truths.
+Immanuel Kant described this “melancholy man” as someone burdened with the weight of their own introspection.
+A person who cannot help but see the world through a lens of seriousness and gravity.
+For Kant, the melancholic man is not defined by just sadness but by a relentless engagement with deeper truths.
 He questions everything, doubts everything, and in doing so, isolates himself from the superficial pleasures and camaraderie of others.
-It is not a choice; it is a condition, an unshakeable state of being.
+It is not a choice.
+It is a condition, an unshakeable state of being.

-Reading Kant’s description, I feel both seen and condemned.
-This melancholic disposition sharpens the mind but leaves me stranded, and that paradox feels inescapably familiar.
+I feel both understood and condemned after reading Kant’s description.
+This melancholic disposition sharpens my mind but leaves me stranded, and that paradox feels inescapably familiar.

 Immanuel Kant on "the melancholy man"

 There are advantages to this disposition.
 I am not easily impressed.
 I see through the hype, the empty signals people send to bolster their own sense of importance.
-I do not worship at the altar of career, status, or money, which ironically opens the door to success precisely because I do not chase it.
-I have mastered the art of wearing the mask, of humoring people, of playing the part.
+I do not worship career, status, or money, which ironically opens the door to my relative success precisely because I do not chase it.
+I have mastered the art of wearing the mask, of humouring people, of playing the part.
 And because my filter for bullshit is so finely tuned, I know when I encounter something or someone genuinely special.
 It is rare, but unmistakable when it happens.

 It is what it is.
 And I am who I am.